MicrosoftDocs/playfab-docs/playfab-docs/release-notes/index.md

 **[XPlatCppSdk](https://github.com/PlayFab/XPlatCppSdk) Specific Changes:**

 * **SDK Breaking Change** : Updated the folder structure for the XPlatCppSdk repo.
 If you are using the SDK with project references, an update to vcxproj files path would be required.
 * Adding Xbox support to the XPlatCppSdk.
-Refer to the [XPlatCpp Getting Started Guide for Xbox](https://api.playfab.com/docs/getting-started/xplatcpp-getting-started-for-xbox).
+Refer to the [C++ quickstart for Xbox](../sdks/xplatcpp/quickstart-xbox.md).
 * **New API**
  * Added PlayFabEventApi to support Heavyweight (low throughput) and Lightweight (high throughput) custom events.